 Automation is the use of technology to perform tasks with minimal human intervention.
 In particular, businesses need automation to increase efficiency, reduce errors, and manage repetitive tasks without taking up valuable time and resources.
 By automating processes, companies can focus on strategic decision-making and innovation while cutting operational costs.

-For business automation, I like the following definition from the International Society Of Automation (ISA).
+To define, below is a definition for business automation from the International Society Of Automation (ISA).

 “the creation and application of technology to monitor and control the production and delivery of products and services.”